AntidoteDB/AntidoteDB-documentation/architecture/log.md

 For each vnode in the ring, there exists one log file.

+Currently the log is used for 3 things:

+*  Loading the state of objects into the materialiser on restart (done by replaying the log).
+*  Resending lost updates to external DCs.
+*  Reading an older version of an object than what is available in memory.

 Each log entry is defined by the following records:

 ```erlang